Lee Eun-ju: Death and subsequent tributes

-The news of her death prompted a massive outpouring of grief from fellow actors, filmmakers and fans.
-Lee Eun-ju was cremated and enshrined in a crypt at Goyang.
+Lee was cremated and interred in a dedicated Christian columbarium niche at Chungah Memorial Park in Goyang.
 Hundreds of her fellow actors and entertainers attended her funeral.
-Vocalist Bada sang "You Were Born to be Loved", and friends spoke in her memory.
+Moon Geun-young delivered the eulogy, vocalist Bada sang "You Were Born to be Loved", and friends spoke in her memory.

 Her friends and colleagues have held memorials for Lee every year since her death.
 The 2007 event was marked by a music CD released in her name, featuring remastered versions of her cover performance of The Corrs "Only When I Sleep" from The Scarlet Letter, as well as tribute performances by her friends in the entertainment industry.
+Namoo Actors partnered with CGV Arthouse for the 10th anniversary event in 2015 which featured free public screenings of her films and an invitation-only screening for fan club members and close acquaintances in the film industry.